This post may contain affiliate links. Please read our disclosure policy.

 • Egg – Here’s a list of egg substitutes for baking.

 • Cake mix – I used a box of Devil’s food cake for the base of this Heath cake recipe.
-Feel free to substitute your favorite store-bought cake mix.
+Any brand of chocolate cake mix will work!

 • Caramel topping – Mixed with sweetened condensed milk to fill all the holes in your delicious Heath bar poke cake, you can use any of your favorite store-bought brands.
 I’d recommend using a caramel sauce over a syrup when possible.